Preach the Word. His Word.

 A partial gospel is in the end a false gospel, since like any other religion or philosophy it leads humans down the broad road of destruction.
 How can anyone ask for a pardon if they haven’t first been convinced of the justice of their condemnation?
 Men and women who have been truly redeemed from their corruption rejoice in this scandalous message, since its end is peace, power and freedom.
 To those who still trust in their own goodness, the scandal and offense stirs anger and resentment, since it shoots a dart that penetrates deep into the citadel of man’s pride.

 “The prophets prophesy falsely, and the priests rule at their direction; my people love to have it so, but what will you do when the end comes?”
 Jeremiah 5:31

-The man of God who has been chosen by God to herald this news must receive his reward from God alone.
+The man or woman of God who has been chosen by God to herald this news must receive his reward from God alone.
 His allegiance must be to God alone.
+If he is looking for popularity and smiles his message is dead before he enters the house of God.
 His zeal and joy must be in pleasing His Lord, not on pleasing the crowd.
 For the true man or woman of God the road is lonely.
 Do not attempt to entertain the flock under your care.
-Comfort preaching will only leave the flock emaciated and destitute.
+Comfort preaching will only leave the flock emaciated, destitute and sentenced to damnation.
 Preach the Word.
 Trust that God’s Word will heal and save.
 Trust the great physician to excise the tumor and heal the wound.
 Preach the Word.
 His Word.